 If you are owed redress

-You will be informed of the calculated amount
+You will have been informed of the calculated amount

-If you are owed redress the Administrators are sending emails with the subject Important information about your redress claim.
-These started to go out in early April.
+The Administrators sent emails with the subject Important information about your redress claim.

 - what your calculated redress amount is;